crazy-max/diun/doc/install/binary.md

 ### Configuration

-You must create your first [configuration](../configuration.md) file in `/etc/diun/diun.yml` and type:
+Create your first [configuration](../configuration.md) file in `/etc/diun/diun.yml` and type:

 ```
 chown diun:diun /etc/diun/diun.yml
 chmod 644 /etc/diun/diun.yml
 ```

+> 💡 Not required if you want to only rely on environment variables

 ### Copy binary to global location